// What you get

 A skill is just an async Python function in skills/ with a @skill decorator.
 Kenzy reads its signature and docstring to build the tool schema automatically — the model calls it when it fits.

-Weather, news, stocks, dice, Home Assistant control, and version info ship in the box.
+Weather, news, stocks, web search, timers & reminders, shopping lists, and Home Assistant control ship in the box.
 Adding your own is one file, no registration.

 • Auto-generated tool schemas from type hints